Claude 3 Family: Haiku, Sonnet and Opus Compared

 - Quality: competitive with GPT-4 Turbo.

-- Use: complex reasoning, research, advanced coding.
+- Ideal use: complex multi-step reasoning, research, advanced coding, legal/medical analysis.

 Published Benchmarks